 As you can see, it wasn’t difficult at all.
 In fact, it only took me 4 minutes and 52 seconds.
 I hope you now know how to start a WordPress blog yourself now.

-1. How to Create a Blog on WordPress with Hostpapa?
+How to start a blog on WordPress FAQ

-If you'd like to go the self-hosted route (which is what I prefer), please check out How to Start a WordPress.org Blog from Scratch with Hostpapa.
+If you’d like to go the self-hosted route (which is what I prefer), please check out the tutorial on my homepage which will guide you quickly through it all.

 No, unfortunately.
 You’ll need to be online in order to go through Steps 1-5 above.

-There's no such thing as a free lunch.
-It's hard to make money with a free WordPress Blog for reasons stated here.
-If you want to make money with your blog, I recommend you go the self-hosting route and check out How to Make Money From Your Blog.
+There’s no such thing as a free lunch.
+It’s hard to make money with a free WordPress blog for many reasons.
+If you want to make money with your blog, I recommend you go the self-hosting route and try our deal with HostGator.